7131/sudoku/README.md

   <dt>full / test.html</dt>
     <dd>This is a page for testing the siteswap sudoku.</dd>
   <dt>normal / index.html</dt>
+    <dd>This is the entrance page of normal sudoku applications.
+Usually redirect to the page to play normal sudoku puzzles.</dd>
+  <dt>normal / puzzle.html</dt>
     <dd>This is the page to play normal sudoku puzzles.</dd>
   <dt>normal / problems.js</dt>
     <dd>A collection of normal sudoku puzzles.</dd>